AuroraToolkit

 • AuroraExamples: Practical examples demonstrating how to leverage the toolkit for real-world scenarios.

-Whether you're building sophisticated AI-powered applications or integrating modular components into your workflows, AuroraCore provides the tools and flexibility to bring your ideas to life.
+Whether you're building sophisticated AI-powered applications or integrating modular components into your workflows, AuroraToolkit provides the tools and flexibility to bring your ideas to life.

 Features

-• Modular Design: Organized into distinct modules for core workflow management, LLM integration, and reusable tasks, providing flexibility and maintainability.
+• Modular Architecture: Organized into distinct modules (Core, LLM, ML, TaskLibrary) for flexibility and maintainability

-• Declarative Workflows: Define workflows and subflows declaratively, similar to SwiftUI, enabling clear and concise task orchestration.
+• Declarative Workflows: Define workflows declaratively, similar to SwiftUI, for clear task orchestration

 Modules